FLRW-Cosmology in Scalar-Vector-Tensor Theories of Gravity: Extension of the FLRW Tensor Algebra with Scalar and Vector Fields

 where $W_\mu$ is the Weyl gauge field.
 In Weyl geometry, the spacetime connection is taken to be torsionless but non-metric, obeying

 Equivalently, the Weyl connection $\tilde{\Gamma}^\lambda{}_{\mu\nu}$ differs from the Levi--Civita connection $\Gamma^\lambda{}_{\mu\nu}$ by

 A key property is that the combined transformation \eqref{rescaling} leaves $\tilde{\Gamma}^\lambda{}_{\mu\nu}$ invariant; consequently, curvature tensors constructed from $\tilde{\Gamma}^\lambda{}_{\mu\nu}$ enjoy simple conformal behavior.
 This provides the vector counterpart of the improved conformal structure encountered in the scalar case.
+The reference \cite{Jimenez} provides a comprehensive treatment of how to formulate the counterpart of the GB invariant within the framework of a Weyl connection.
+In \cite{tanhayi}, the authors demonstrate that, at the quadratic level, the only consistent Weyl-invariant gravitational theory is given by the Weyl-geometric generalization of the Einstein-Gauss-Bonnet theory.

 Starting from the Gauss--Bonnet invariant in $D$ dimensions,

 Ref.~\cite{Fernandes2025} considers in addition the Gauss--Bonnet combination $\tilde{\mathcal{G}}$ built from the Weyl-connection curvatures.
 The central structural identity is that $\tilde{\mathcal{G}}$ can be rewritten as